D0men1c0/ISSR_Darkweb/README.md

 ## Acknowledgements

-I would like to extend my heartfelt gratitude to my supervisors Andrea Underhill, Jane Daquin, and the head of the organization Sergei Gleyzer for their unwavering support and guidance during the Google Summer of Code (GSoC) 2024 with HumanAI.
+I would like to extend my heartfelt gratitude to my supervisors Jane Daquin, Andrea Underhill and the head of the organization Sergei Gleyzer for their unwavering support and guidance during the Google Summer of Code (GSoC) 2024 with HumanAI.
 Their mentorship provided me with the opportunity to fully express my creativity and push the boundaries of my capabilities.<br> This project was made possible thanks to the Google Summer of Code: [Google Summer of Code 2024](https://summerofcode.withgoogle.com/) and HumanAI: [HumanAI Foundation](https://humanai.foundation/).

 ## Citation